hsauro/mcabook/_sources/intro.rst

 .. math:: v = k_1 S - k_2 P

-where $S$ is the reactant and $P$ the product.
+where `S` is the reactant and `P` the product.
 We can derive the elasticities by differentiating the expression and applying the necessary scaling.
 Recall that the elasticities for the substrate and product are given by:

 .. math:: \varepsilon^{v}_{S} = \frac{\partial v}{\partial S} \frac{S}{v}, \quad \varepsilon^{v}_{P} = \frac{\partial v}{\partial P} \frac{P}{v}